Kuisi: Kuisi bunsi and kuisi sigi

 There are male and female versions of the kuisi (or gaita, the Spanish for pipe).
 The female kuisi bunsi (also rendered kuisi abundjí in Spanish) is also commonly known as a gaita hembra in Spanish, and has 5 holes; the male kuisi sigi (or kuisi azigí) is called a gaita macho in Spanish and has two holes.

 Players often use wax to close fingerholes and alter the sound of the flute, blocking one or other tone hole on the kuisi sigi, and on the kuisi bunzi either the upper or lower fingerhole so that only four holes are in use at any one time.
 The change of wax from one fingerhole to another alters the fundamental tone and series of overtones that can be produced.
-A photograph of the paired flutes of the Cuna Indians of Panama shows that their hembra has only four fingerholes.
+A photograph of the paired flutes of the Guna Indians of Panama shows that their hembra has only four fingerholes.